t3docs/docker-render-documentation/README.rst

 `$T3DOCS_RESULT/Cache`.
 Simply leave that folder untouched to make use of the caching mechanism.
 With caching, for example, a `makehtml` for the TYPO3 core ChangeLog may take only 15 seconds instead of 20 minutes.

-The cache information is built while `html` processing.
-Other writers like `singlehtml` make use of that same caching information and are working rather fast.
-Therefore in general it should not be necessary to turn them off.

 Caching for ./Documentation files of a repository